 - Cindy Simon Skjodt Study Abroad Scholarship

 - Office of Overseas Study Scholarships

-Interior Design students frequently engage in extracurricular activities through the Design Studies Student Organization (DSSO).
-They also participate in designing the annual Fashion Show with the Retail Studies Organization.
+Interior Design students frequently engage in extracurricular activities through the International Interior Design Association (IIDA).
+They also have designed components for the annual Fashion Show organized by the Retail Studies Organization.